If you spend any length of time in filmmaking or photography, you’ll come across DSLRs. DSLRs offer great advantages to filmmakers and photographers:

 This makes posting to social media platforms easy, as you can send a file from your camera to your mobile device, and from your mobile device to a platform.
 FTP/FTPS support is great for those shooting in Wi-Fi equipped venues when added security is required.

-GPS data helps when cataloguing images and video footage and lets you retrace your steps to find specific shooting locations.
+GPS data helps when cataloging images and video footage and lets you retrace your steps to find specific shooting locations.

 The 5D Mark IV can be controlled wirelessly from an iOS or Android smart device running the free Canon Camera Connect App.
 Remote operation is extremely useful for producing stable video or sharp pictures, as most camera operations can be done without touching the camera.